NebulousCalm/ees-review/README.md

 # EES Year in Review

-> This was a project designed as a final for Highschool Earth and Environmental Science (honors).
+> This was a project designed as a final for Highschool Earth and Environmental Science.
 This project was designed with Jetbrains IDE Webstorm.
 Written in NextJS, I struggled quite a bit.
-I'm a python backend developer I was a bit out of my element here but I think it turned out alright.
+I'm a python backend developer mostly I was a bit out of my element here but I think it turned out alright.
+I also got sick during a lot of the work time so it wasn't the project I had initially envisioned.
 I utilized a few libraries (typewritter-effect && fontawesome)

 PACKAGE MANAGER REQUIREMENTS